ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

   suggestions for multiple items with post type and category filters.
 * **Outbound link rel controls** – dropdown in the link dialog to apply `nofollow` or `sponsored` to outbound links.
+* **Accessible tabs** – admin tabs use ARIA roles and keyboard controls for better accessibility.
+* **Spinner during AI SEO research** – provides feedback while requests run.
+* **Field placeholders and tooltips** – SEO inputs offer guidance and context.
+* **Real-time snippet preview** – view how titles and descriptions appear in search results as you type.
+* **Test Connection button** – quickly confirm Google integration on the connect screen.

 == Changelog ==
 = 1.6.17 =